webcloud7/ftw.referencewidget/README.rst

  - nonselectable: These Types are not selectable
  - start: The path first opened.
 Can either be a callable or a path.
 Additionaly the strings "parent", "navroot", "ploneroot" can be used.
  - allow_nonsearched_types: If this is set to true all the types will be traversable and selectable.
- - override: drops all global config and the base query.
+ - override: drops all global config and the base query if a list is passed to the widget.
 All types need to be added to be selectable.

 Screenshots
 -----------